Cortex Cloud: Getting Started with XQL Filtering.

 Procedure

-1. Then select XQL Search.
+1. Select XQL Search.

 NOTE: The default dataset can be changed in settings by navigating to Settings → Configurations → Data Management → Dataset Management, right-click on the appropriate dataset, and select Set as default.